paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

 # Highlights:
-## A time-series framework to predict y using rolling window regressions - expanding and fixed window - that features:
+## A time-series predictive framework that features:
- - Clear project structure based on cookiecutter datascience template
+- Clear project structure based on [cookiecutter data science template]()Cite!
-- Usage of scikit-learn pipelines that simplify automation of the process
+- Usage of scikit-learn pipelines that simplify automation of the analysis
-- New scikit-learn time-series cross-validation method.
-For each period "t" the method uses all data prior to this period to train, vadlidate and choose the best model
-- Programming of new scikit-learn estimators
+- New scikit-learn estimators
+- New scikit-learn time-series cross-validation methods (nested cross-validation)
+- Domain-tailored prediction accuracy statistical tests
-- Notebook that explains and visualizes obtained findings
+- Jupyter notebooks and presentations that explain and visualize obtained findings

 epml
 ==============================

-epml

 Project Organization
 ------------